Best Video Recovery Software

 What is a Video Recovery Tool?

-Video recovery tools help you retrieve deleted or lost videos from your hard drive, USB flash drive, memory cards, camera cards (including Conon cameras), camcorder cards, dashcam cards, drone cards, etc. They recover the deleted video file alongside all its properties, such as original name and location.
+Video recovery tools help you retrieve deleted or lost videos from your hard drive, USB flash drive, memory cards, camera cards (including Canon cameras), camcorder cards, dashcam cards, drone cards, etc. And when the underlying data hasn’t been too damaged or overwritten, these tools can often recover the video with its original name and folder path intact.

 ⚠️

-Most video recovery tools do everything mentioned above.
-The best ones, which we outline below, go one step further.
+The best video recovery tools don’t just stop at video files - they handle all the above and support a wide range of file types.
 Apart from recovering deleted videos, they also salvage photos, audio, and videos from drives that may be logically damaged, formatted, or corrupt.

 1. Disk Drill Data Recovery – Our Choice 👍